 where x is the variable vector, c the coefficient vector for the objective function and A and B the matrices for the equality and inequality constraints, respectively.
 The equality constraints could also be represented by inequality constraints, which is not done here for simplicity reasons.
 There are two options for the objective function: either the total system costs or environmental emissions can be used.
-The structure of the following parts will be first a description of x and c and subsequently a general formulation of the constraint functions that make up the matrices c and c and c as well as the vectors c and c and c and equations will be first presented for a minimally complex problem and the optional additional variables and equations are presented in extra parts.
+The structure of the following parts will be first a description of x and c and subsequently a general formulation of the constraint functions that make up the matrices A and B as well as the vectors b and b.
+All variables and equations will be first presented for a minimally complex problem and the optional additional variables and equations are presented in extra parts.